w30-dopel/Cybersecurity-Portfolio/README.md

 ### 👋 Hi, I’m Derek Opel

-I am a Computer Scientist with 5 years of DoD experience, now pivoting into **System Administration and Cybersecurity**.
+I am a Computer Scientist with 5 years of DoD experience, now pivoting into **IT Support / Help Desk**.
 I hold the **CompTIA Security+** and **Google Cybersecurity Professional Certificate**, which complement my background in **Python, Linux, and automation scripting**.

-My goal is to apply my **technical skills and government background** in a **System Administrator role**, while continuing to deepen my cybersecurity expertise and contribute to secure IT operations.
+My goal is to apply my **technical skills and government background** in a **IT Support role**, while continuing to deepen my cybersecurity expertise and contribute to secure IT operations.

 ## Resume
 View my full resume [here](./Derek_Opel_Resume.pdf).